Healthy, non-toxic cookware is more critical than one might think.

 - What is the best cookware material for searing, for sticky foods, busy schedules, etc.?

 - What benefits can I expect for each type?
 (Pros)

 - What limitations?
 (Cons)

 - Any best practices or other things I should know about that type?

 Stainless Steel Cookware

-- Needs little or no maintenance.
+- Performs for a lifetime with little to no maintenance.

 Cast Iron Cookware